Indian Para-SF vs Pakistan’s SSG commandos – The comparisons are inevitable.

 On 29 September 2016, India announced that it conducted “surgical strikes” against terror launch pads across the Line of Control in Pakistani-administered Kashmir, and inflicted “significant casualties”.

-Indian Army commandos, not the elite Para-SF, went 38 kilometres deep inside Pakistan-controlled -Kashmir and claimed to demolished seven terror launch pads and transit camps of militants.
-All were reportedly within two to three kilometre of the Line of Control (LoC).
-The surgical strikes were carried out in Bhimber, Hotspring, Tattapani, Kel and Lipa sectors on Pakistan’s side of the LoC.
+Indian Army commandos, not the elite Para-SF, went 38 kilometers deep inside Pakistan-controlled Kashmir and claimed to have demolished seven terror launch pads and transit camps of militants.
+All were reportedly within two to three kilometers of the Line of Control (LoC).
+The surgical strikes were carried out in Bhimber, Hotspring, Tattapani, Kel, and Lipa sectors on Pakistan’s side of the LoC.

-However, Pakistan too has a similar commando force that is the SSG.
-The EurAsian Times compares the Indian Para-SF with the Pakistan SSG commandos and evaluates how the special forces of India and Pakistan match or unmatch each other.
+However, Pakistan also has a similar commando force, the SSG.
+The EurAsian Times compares the Indian Para-SF with the Pakistan SSG commandos and evaluates how the special forces of India and Pakistan match or mismatch each other.

 1) India’s Para Commandos (Para-SF)

-The Para-SF heritage stems from World War II, with the creation of the 50th Parachute Brigade in October 1941.
-9 Para SF, raised in 1966 as 9th Parachute Commando Battalion.
-The first para commando battalion was raised in 1966, and, by 1968, it was split into two — 9 Para (Special Forces / SF) and 10 Para.
+The Para-SF heritage dates back to World War II, with the creation of the 50th Parachute Brigade in October 1941.
+9 Para SF, raised in 1966 as the 9th Parachute Commando Battalion.
+The first para commando battalion was raised in 1966, and by 1968, it was split into two battalions: 9 Para (Special Forces / SF) and 10 Para.

 Meet The Super-Hero From Jharkhand Who Killed 29 Pakistani Soldiers During The Kargil War